Thinking about getting into cycling but not sure how or what you’ll need? Start cycling the easy way with our super simple training guide.

 Finally, e-bikes!
 These modern wonders of innovation are all the rage on the continent where 50% of bikes sales now include a small battery and an electric motor.
 E-bikes, often referred to as power-assisted bikes, are for all intents and purposes normal bikes that offer the rider an extra boost when desired.
 This means hills are no problem and arriving at work sweat free is a cinch.

-Once you’ve purchased your bike, you’ll need to get your hands on a number of accessories.
+Once you’ve got your bike, you’ll need to get your hands on a number of accessories.

-First and foremost, you need some protection.
-A helmet is absolutely essential, especially if you plan to cycle on roads.
-Wearing a helmet can truly be the difference between an injury and a fatality.
+First and foremost, consider whether you need some protection.
+Although it’s not a legal requirement, wearing a helmet can truly be the difference between an injury and a fatality.

 Next up, you need some repair equipment and tools.
 The most common technical fault you will encounter with a bike is a puncture.
 The good news is that they’re cheap and easy to fix.
-Carry round one or two extra inner tubes with you wherever you go, as well as an Allen key and a portable pump.
+Carry round one or two extra inner tubes with you, as well as an Allen key and a portable pump.
 It’s also a very good idea to teach yourself how to replace an inner tube (it’s much easier than it sounds).

-The only other essentials are hi-vis clothing, and lights – especially in winter.
+The only other essentials are hi-vis clothing, and lights.
 When it starts getting dark before 5pm, there’s a good chance you’ll be riding in the pitch-black.
-If this is the case, bike lights are absolutely essential.
-You’ll need a red light to attach to the rear of your bike and white lights for the front.
+Bike lights are a legal requirement - you’ll need a red light to attach to the rear of your bike and white lights for the front.

-A water bottle and holder are always useful, particularly for long rides, and if your bike requires you to clip into the pedals, you’ll need cycling shoes.
-Finally, using an app like STRAVA can track your distance, time and speed.
+Finally, using an app like Love to Ride or STRAVA can track your distance, time and speed.
 Seeing how fast you’re going is a great motivator to push harder, and timing yourself is a really good way to keep things interesting.
 If you cycle regularly, beating your personal best is really satisfying.

 Cycling Training Plan for Beginners

-Before you begin, select which days are best for you to cycle (ideally Sunday will be one of them) and you will alternate days.
-We recommend Tuesdays, Thursdays and of course, Sundays.
+Before you begin, select which days are best for you to cycle (ideally a weekend day will be one of them) and you will alternate days.
+We recommend Tuesdays, Thursdays and Sundays.
 Feel free to expand on the times if you feel you can.
 This plan is aimed at complete beginners.
 If you feel you can cycle for longer, go ahead, just keep the times relative to each other on the plan.

 - Repeat Week 1.

 - Cycle for 15 to 20 minutes for your first two allocated cycle days.
-Cycle for 30 minutes on the Sunday.
+Cycle for 30 minutes on the weekend.

 - Back to three times a week again.
-Cycle for 30 minutes on your first two days, with a 45 minute cycle on the Sunday.
+Cycle for 30 minutes on your first two days, with a 45 minute cycle on the weekend.

 - Repeat Week 5.

-- Cycle for 30 minutes on your first day, reduce it to 20 for your second, and finish the week with a 60 minute cycle on the Sunday.
+- Cycle for 30 minutes on your first day, reduce it to 20 for your second, and finish the week with a 60 minute cycle on the weekend.